How to get started in self-publishing: easy beginner steps

 But you know what’s even crazier?
 I thought you had to be a special kind of specimen to be able to do.

-The person who wants to write, the person who’s already writing, or the person who has already finished a draft.
+It’s possible for everybody to person who wants to write, the person who’s already writing, or the person who has already finished a draft.

 Wanna hear a secret?
 They sucked.